MatthieuLeNozach/nbm-demo-fork/BIOACC_DEV_IA_CONTRIBUTING.md

 The project is structured in **milestones** : general objective to reach.
 These milestones gather **issues** of functionnality to be developed.

-Find the issue or create an issue (suggesting the appropriate milestone) for a functionnality, a part of code you want to develop.
+Find the issue or create an issue for a functionnality, a part of code you want to develop.
 When creating an issue, be sure that it can be understood by everyone.

 ## Second step : Create a merge request to the issue, if not done ##